 Also, keeping the endgame in mind of giving and receiving pleasure, stimulate your sex life by talking to your partner about what works and what doesn’t.
 Remember, one size doesn’t fit all!

-Put these pieces of groundbreaking expert sex advice to work in your bedroom and you will be on your way to perk up your sex life, again!
+Put these pieces of groundbreaking best sex advice from experts to work in your bedroom and you will be on your way to perk up your sex life, again!

 Want to have a happier, healthier marriage?